|

 Q: Is that all these are good for?

-Q: Do I have to give credit?
+Q: Do I have to give credit to the ripper?

-A: Contrary to what most sprite rippers will have you believe, you don't have to give credit to the person that ripped these images.
+A: Contrary to what some sprite rippers might have you believe, you don't have to give credit to the person that ripped these images.
 Since the ripper did not make the original image, they can not claim ownership to it, so they can not require you to credit them if you use it.
 However, it's generally the nice thing to do to credit the ripper for all their hard work.

 Q: Who owns these images, then?